 Nothing like spending a sunny afternoon hiking up a mountain.
 The picnic lunch tastes even better with a panoramic view.

 But how about driving four hours to get to the base of a mountain for a hike of more than 4,000 feet to the summit, wading through armpit-high snowdrifts while braving sub-zero temperatures and fierce winds with only a frozen hard-boiled egg to gnaw on for sustenance?
 How about facing that kind of challenge 115 times on mountains throughout the Northeast — and only during the winter?

-That’s a feat that Weybridge neighbors Michele Bayliss and Dean Ouellette completed last month.
+That’s a feat that Weybridge neighbors Michele Bayliss and Dean Ouellette completed in early 2016.
 They not only survived it, they thrived on the steady diet of climbing conquests known as the “Northeast 115.”
 With their ascent of Mount Abraham in Lincoln on the second-to-last weekend in January, the duo officially entered a very exclusive club of hiking enthusiasts who have successfully scaled the 115 peaks of 4,000 feet or higher in New England (67), the Adirondacks (46), and the Catskills (2).

 “You almost feel like you’ve beaten winter,” Bayliss says philosophically of the accomplishment.
 “It’s kind of fun to test your limits.”

 It was four years ago that Ouellette and Bayliss started their initial mega-hike: Climbing all 46 high peaks in the Adirondack Mountains during the course of three winters.
 As newly minted “Forty-Sixers,” they were eager to scale new heights en route to the Northeast 115 club.

 They took the challenge very seriously, diligently checking weather forecasts prior to commencing their ascents in Vermont, Maine, New Hampshire and New York.
 They made sure to pack plenty of durable, weatherproof clothing and footwear, as well as water and food.